NCERA184: Management of Small Grain Diseases

 Expected Outcomes and Impacts

-- Coordination of research to evaluate BMP for FHB and foliar disease management across a range of grain classes Comments: We will work across state lines to develop replicated trials to better understand and develop best management practices for major diseases in wheat and barley.
+- Coordination of research to evaluate best managment practices for FHB and foliar disease management across a range of grain classes Comments: We will work across state lines to develop replicated trials to better understand and develop best management practices for major diseases in wheat and barley.

-- Develop national fungicide reccomendation guide and update annually
+- Develop national fungicide recommendation guide and update annually

 Projected ParticipationView Appendix E: Participation

-Currently, two primary listservs exist (wheat disease listserv and cereal rust survey listserv) that enable collaboration and discussion amongst NCERA184 researchers.
+Currently, NCERA 184 Basecamp and two primary listservs exist (wheat disease listserv and cereal rust survey listserv) that enable collaboration and discussion amongst NCERA 184 researchers.
 These are important components for discussing real-time issues in disease diagnostics or other observations in the small grain production areas.

-Information pertaining to wheat diseases needs to be conveyed to the wheat production sector on a timely and cost effective basis.
+Information pertaining to wheat diseases needs to be conveyed to the wheat production sector on a timely and cost-effective basis.
 For example, the Penn State web page which provides a prediction tool for Fusarium head blight has expanded its coverage and accessibility to growers and crop consultants.
 ScabSmart was developed with the support of the U.S. Wheat and Barley Scab Initiative.
-Numerous members of NCERA184 participate in both efforts to provide best management practices and state specific commentary regarding the risk of FHB.
-New plans include the continued development and refinement of of smart phone tools for accessing risk information in the field.
+Numerous members of NCERA 184 participate in both efforts to provide best management practices and state specific commentary regarding the risk of FHB.
+New plans include the continued development and refinement of smart phone tools for accessing risk information in the field.